CYCLING PERFORMANCE TIPS

 There has been speculation that some of caffeine's benefits may be from a central nervous system stimulant effect and some work has demonstrated a direct positive effect on the muscle fiber itself.

 In one controlled study, subjects were able to perform for 90 minutes to fatigue as compared to 75 minutes in controls (a 20% increase) after the drinking the equivalent of 3 cups of coffee or 6 caffeinated colas 1 hour before, even though values for heart rate and oxygen uptake were similar in both groups.

 The bottom line is that most endurance athletes consider caffeine useful if used correctly.
-This includes a period of abstinence for several weeks before the event as habitual use induces tolerance.

 The minerals sodium, potassium, and chlorine are collectively referred to as electrolytes.
 They are dissolved in the intra (within) and extra (outside) cellular water in your body as charged particles (ions) and are responsible for maintaining a proper electrical gradient across the cellular membrane - required for the proper functioning of each cell.

 A normal diet contains these three minerals in excess, and the kidneys control the loss from the body.
 So there is no requirement (or benefit) in these supplements except in extreme conditions.

 Minerals are chemical elements and like vitamins are essential for normal cell functioning.
 The two most prevalent minerals, calcium and phosphorus, are major components of bone while sodium and potassium are found in all tissue fluids, both within and around cells.
 Magnesium, chloride, sulfur, and zinc are other minerals that play a key role in cell function.
 The trace elements iron, manganese, copper, and iodine are found in much smaller quantities, but play essential roles as catalysts in basic cellular chemical processes.